 I should have picked up on the difference as I walked along with the canoe over my head.
 If that wasn’t enough of a clue, then I should definitely have clued in that something was wrong when I crossed Chee-skon Creek in the photo below –

-I now get the difference between the orange and yellow markers but that afternoon I just kept on truckin’ further than I should have as the trail got rougher and rougher.
+I now get the difference between the orange and yellow markers, but that afternoon, I kept on truckin’ further than I should have as the trail got rougher and rougher.
 Finally, that “Duh” moment when it struck me that I had left the portage trail behind for an adventure I didn’t want.
 It sure was scenic though!

-Putting down the canoe, I started making my way back until I bumped in my brother, who was wondering what was taking me so long.
-He offered to retrieve the canoe and carry it the rest of the way while I took a bit of a break but, given that it was my screw up, I went back for it and finished the carry.
+Putting down the canoe, I started making my way back until I bumped into my brother, who was wondering what was taking me so long.
+He offered to retrieve the canoe and carry it the rest of the way while I took a bit of a break, but since it was my screw-up, I went back for it and finished the carry.
 (Note: the canoe – a Swift Dumoine kevlar/carbon version – only weighs 19 kilos or 42 lbs.)

 But it was the view down through the narrows to the north end of the lake that really caught our attention.

-You can see the rock face and the pile of talus and scree in the distance.
-We would paddle down the lake through the narrows and set up camp on the small point across from the rock.
+You can see the rock face, the pile of talus, and the scree in the distance.
+We would paddle down the lake through the narrows and camp on the small point across from the rock.
 We then paddled across to look at Conjuring Rock up close.
-In the photo below you can see our campsite on the far side of the lake – the green dot is our 10’x14′ MEC tarp.
+The photo below shows our campsite on the far side of the lake.
+The green dot is our 10’x14′ MEC tarp.